Alex-Bartlett/NYE-Awards/README.md

 	`cp .env.example .env`

-	Edit the .env to include your Supabase URLs and game id (default is 1)
+	Edit the .env to include your connection string and game id (default is 1)

 6. Start the web app: